Paturages/ch-wiki/charting.md

 <!-- SUBTITLE: This is all the theory that goes behind charting. -->

 This tutorial is designed to help you become a better charter, even if you have zero experience.
 The tutorial will cover all the concepts that need to be known to become a success charter.

+# What is a chart?
+A chart, also called a map, is a sequence of notes for rhythm based games that correspond to the music or audio that it's charting.
+Charting is essential to all games that require specific gameplay to the played music.
 # Fundamentals
 ## Notes
 The notes, also called gems, are the most important element in a chart.
 They make up what the player is going to be playing in the game.
 The notes should correspond to the music.